-While this particular complainant certainly received multiple hearings, the effect of the final decision on appeal is likely to be not only to deter individuals from complaining in the first place, but also that many future complaints are dismissed by the Commissioner, by the agency on internal review or by the Tribunal on the grounds that the action complained about is that of a 'maverick' employee, for which the agency cannot be held responsible.
+While this particular complainant certainly received multiple hearings, the effect of the final decision on appeal is likely to deter individuals from complaining in the first place and also lead to the dismissal of many future complaints by the Commissioner, the agency on internal review or by the Tribunal on the grounds that the action complained about is that of a 'maverick' employee, for which the agency cannot be held responsible.

 Other Australian privacy laws contain similar vicarious liability provisions.
-Section 4 of the Information Privacy Act 2000 (Vic) states "for the purposes of this Act, an organisation holds personal information if the information is contained in a document that is the possession or under the control of the organisation".
+Section 4 of the Information Privacy Act 2000 (Vic) ('IPA') states "for the purposes of this Act, an organisation holds personal information if the information is contained in a document that is in the possession or under the control of the organisation."
 Section 68(1) outlines how the Act applies to 'employees and agents':